 Masters Curriculum

-Students must complete at least 28 course credits and at least 4 research credits for a total of 32 credits.
-This includes the following Core Courses for the Master of Science Program:
+Students must complete at least 28 course credits and at least 4 research credits for a total of at least 32 credits.
+This includes the following courses:

 GMS NU 755: Molecular, Biochemical and Physiologic Bases of Nutrition I: Energy Balance and Micronutrients